nico-castell/photo_organizer/README.md

 ```

 ## About
-This program and this repository are availabe under an [MIT License](LICENSE).
+This program and this repository are available under an [MIT License](LICENSE).